 Only if we are bringing you jobs that are what you claim to want, but you still turn them all down.
 It indicates either we are not understanding your needs…or that you are not confident in what you are seeking.

-Oh, I’m crushed.
-Not to worry, just ask us to stop.
+Just ask us to stop.
 We’d hate to see you leave our group, but we get it that we are not for everybody.
 And please know that we are only going to contact you a few times a year to check in with you or to bring you opportunities, or to ask you for references on people who give us your name as a references.
 We will not bombard you with useless email or phone calls.
 We all hate SPAM.

 You don’t.
 As far as we are concerned, as long as you don’t tell us to remove your file, you are interested in our bringing you options that are in line with your career goals.